 Democrats will continue to work toward comprehensive immigration reform that fixes our nation's broken immigration system, improves border security, prioritizes enforcement so we are targeting criminals - not families, keeps families together, and strengthens our economy.

 Analysis - Democrats view immigration policy as an opportunity to renew the "American Community."
 Although the Democrats recognize the need to secure the borders, including additional personnel, infrastructure and technology at the borders and ports of entries, and enforce existing immigration laws, they understand the "need [for] comprehensive immigration reform, not just piecemeal efforts."
-Noticeably absent from the party's platform is reference to the controversial border fence.
 Rather, "comprehensive" immigration reform remains a top priority for Democrats.